-Adoption of the new standard resulted in the recording of additional net lease assets and lease liabilities of approximately \$2.6 million and \$2.8 million respectively, as of January 1, 2019.
-The difference of \$0.2 million between the additional lease assets and lease liabilities, net of the deferred tax impact, was recorded as an adjustment to accumulated deficit at January 1, 2019.
+Adoption of the new standard resulted in the recording of right-of-use assets and operating lease liabilities of approximately \$2.6 million and \$2.8 million respectively, as of January 1, 2019.
+The difference of \$0.2 million between the right-of-use assets and operating lease liabilities, net of the deferred tax impact, was recorded as an adjustment to accumulated deficit at January 1, 2019.
 The standard did not materially impact our consolidated net loss and had no impact on cash flows.